 That’s the vision of founder Shell Jones.
 As a mother of child with autism, she knows the rewards and challenges firsthand.
 In Michigan, there are more than 50,000 people with autism, she notes – more than 16,000 of which are school-aged children.

 “We have a concentration of about 8,000 of those kids right here in Macomb, Oakland and Wayne counties,” Jones says.
 When she noticed a lack of appropriate activities for her child that encompassed the entire family, Jones set out to create a facility to do just that.

 Play-Place for Autistic Children is a recreational, educational and therapeutic facility.
-Splashed with color and tactile touches, this cutting-edge 25,000 square-foot space has a carousel, giant slide, swings – plus a computer café, movie theater, laser-light chalk room and haircut hut, all specially designed for kids with autism and their siblings, parents and caregivers.
+Splashed with color and tactile touches, this cutting-edge 25,000 square-foot space has a carousel, giant slide, swings – plus a computer café, movie theater, art studio, laser-light chalk room and haircut hut, all specially designed for kids with autism and their siblings, parents and caregivers.

-Play-Place for Autistic Children is located at 36755 Metro Court, Sterling Heights.
-Hours are 9 a.m.-8 p.m. daily, starting Aug.
-15. The cost is $7/drop-in rate, and covers play equipment, or $99-$150 per month for a memberships, which include additional amenities.
-Call 586-254-6533 or visit the website for more information.
+The cost is $7/walk-in rate, and covers play equipment, or $99-$150 per month for a memberships, which include additional amenities.
+Call 586-254-6533 or visit the website and follow them on Facebook for more information.

 This post was originally published in 2014 and has been updated for 2016.